 What is CAMRA?

-CAMRA, the Campaign for Real Ale is an independent, voluntary organisation campaigning for real ale, community pubs and consumer rights.
+CAMRA, the Campaign for Real Ale, is an independent, voluntary organisation campaigning for quality real ale, community pubs and consumer rights.

-Formed in 1971, CAMRA has 190514 members across the world.
-CAMRA supports well-run pubs as the centres of community life, whether in rural or urban areas and believe their continued existence play a critical social role in UK culture.
+Formed in 1971, CAMRA has about 150000 members throughout the UK.
+CAMRA supports well-run pubs as the centres of community life, whether in rural or urban areas and believes their continued existence plays a critical social role in UK culture.

 CAMRA is financed by membership subscriptions, sales of books and merchandise and proceeds from national and local beer festivals.

-The Ayrshire & Wigtownshire branch was setup over 30 years ago and currently has over 670 members, making us the third largest branch in Scotland.
-Geographically our branch covers the South-western corner of Scotland, including the Isles of Arran and Cumbrae and has over 70 real ale outlets and 4 real ale breweries.
-In addition to committee meetings and bi-monthly branch meetings, we have four geographical social groups within the branch which meet regularly.
-Our annual real ale festival, held in Troon during the month of October, continues to flourish, with well over 2,000 visitors over 3 days.
+The Ayrshire & Wigtownshire branch, set up over 40 years ago, has over 550 members, making us the third largest branch in Scotland.
+Geographically our branch covers the South-western corner of Scotland, including the Isles of Arran and Cumbrae and has over 50 real ale outlets and five real ale breweries.
+In addition to committee and bi-monthly branch meetings, we have four geographical social groups within the branch that meet regularly.
+Our annual real ale festival, held in Troon during October, continues to flourish, with over 2,000 visitors over three days.